LOADING ...

 I'd seen a squint like that

-I wonder became of them
+I wonder what of them

-In the cauldron was Lebanon
+In the cauldron that was

-How does the end?
+How does the story

-Careful not to wake the
+not to wake the guest

 I yawned in great

-And my coffee in its tiny cup
+And sipped my in its tiny cup

 We left the to her chores